![]() |

 Netiquette note: It's considered poor form to mail "help me" questions directly to the developers of any free software project, this one included.
 Please direct your question to the list, where someone with the available time and expertise can help you.

-| Brian Bruns | Started this crazy thing |
+Started this crazy thing

-| Thanks go to the folks at A2i, Inc. http://www.a2i.com for funding the development of dblib host file bulk copy and writetext support, and to Dave Poyourow there for helping with the debugging. | |
+For a more complete history, see AUTHORS in the distribution.
+Thanks also go to the folks at A2i, Inc. http://www.a2i.com for funding the original development of DB-Library host file bulk copy and writetext support, and to Dave Poyourow there for helping with the debugging.

-(These addresses have been mangled to defy "spamaton" programs that mindlessly collect email addresses from the web.
-To send email to anyone listed above, delete the "nospam." part of the address.)
+(To send email to anyone listed above, delete the "nospam." part of the address.)

 Brian Bruns started the project, and that's the choice he made.
 LGPL was chosen because if you want a commercial client, you can buy them from Sybase, Microsoft or others.
 "I do believe BSDish licenses are better in some cases, but not for something like this," he said.